Green4U Panoz Racing GT-EV

 The GT-EV is an all-electric race car concept with performance and range similar to petrol and hybrid race cars and able to compete in long-distance endurance races.

-To Green4U co-founders Don Panoz and Jack Perkowski, this project is “the Holy Grail of racing” and “places Green4U at the forefront of electric vehicle technology.”
+To Green4U Technologies Co-Founders Don Panoz and Jack Perkowski, this project is “the Holy Grail of racing” and “places Green4U at the forefront of electric vehicle technology.”

 GT-EV Design and Performance Targets

 - Removable battery pack design enabling battery exchanges during pit stops

 - 90- to 110-mile range in race conditions